 Timo Wine Bar8801 North Central Avenue, #104

-This petite wine bar and restaurant is known for wood-oven fare, meaning all the breads, pizzas, and entrees like the wood-fired lamb chops were prepared using rustic cooking techniques.
+This petite wine bar and restaurant is known for wood-oven fare, meaning all the bread, pizzas, and entrees like the wood-fired lamb chops were prepared using rustic cooking techniques.
 Around since 2011, Timo Wine Bar is an intimate dinner spot also offering wine, tapas, and a romantic-leaning dining room and back patio.

 Ladera Taverna y Cocina8729 North Central Avenue

 This hip Mexican restaurant and bar offers a menu described as “an authentic take on modern Mexican cuisine.”
-Tacos are an easy choice, while other house specialties range from mole to cochinita pibil and pescado a la veracruzan.
+Tacos are an easy choice, while other house specialties range from mole to cochinita pibil and pescado a la Veracruzan.
 But the cocktails at Ladera are a real treat here.
 The Pinche Paloma is a favorite, as is the Sancho Sour and Mezcalada.
 Pair any one of those with the queso fundido appetizer and you’ll be set.